pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/TaxonomyPicker.md

 # Taxonomy Picker

-This control Allows you to select one or more Terms from a TermSet via its name or TermSet ID.
+This control allows you to select one or more Terms from a TermSet via its name or TermSet ID.
 You can also configure the control to select the child terms from a specific term in the TermSet by setting the AnchorId.

 !!! note "Disclaimer"
     This control makes use of the `ProcessQuery` API end-points to retrieve the managed metadata information.
 This will get changed once the APIs for managing managed metadata will become available.